jenkaj-lab/jenkaj-lab/content/posts/mitre/techniques/command_and_control/application_layer_protocol/DNS Tunneling.md

 During this configuration I will expect you to have some experience working with Virtual Machines (VMs).
 This is important because I will not be going into specifics of how to configure the VM.
 You will be responsible for managing your own virtual hardware and resource allocation.

 My servers and hosts are setup as VMs using VirtualBox.
 I've decided on this purely because it works well on Linux, and because it's software that I'm familiar with.
-Use whatever virtualization technology you're comfortable with to setup your three VMs, then continue reading to begin configuring your server.
+Use whatever virtualization technology you're comfortable with to setup your three VMs, then continue reading to configure the DNS.

 ### C2 Server
 First of all, make sure you download `bind9` and `dnsutils`. `bind9` is what we will be using as the name server, and `dnsutils` gives us some common DNS troubleshooting tools like `nslookup`.
 Install these with the following command: